-Concrete Can Be A (More) Sustainable Material
+Cement Can Be A (More) Sustainable Material

 Engineers from Lancaster University in the UK have worked in collaboration with Cellucomp Ltd UK to study the effects of adding “nanoplatelets” extracted from plant root fibers to improve the performance of concrete mixes.
 Research has shown that composite plant concretes, made from vegetables such as beets or carrots, have a structurally and environmentally superior performance over all commercially available concrete additives such as graphene and carbon nanotubes at a much lower cost.
 The potential of plant composite concretes lies in the ability of nanoplatelets to increase the amount of hydrated calcium silicate in concrete mixtures, the main substance that controls structural performance.
 The indirect effect means that smaller amounts of concrete would be needed for construction.
 Nanoplates can improve product quality by reducing the number of cracks that appear in concrete, helping to prevent corrosion, and extending material life.
 There are many other examples of companies looking for solutions to reduce emissions in cement and concrete production, and this article by Akshat Rathi covers most of them, with very valuable information on the subject.

 The climate crisis demands urgent solutions and, little by little, the construction industry is starting to accept more alternative materials that can contribute to change.
-Cement and concrete carry enormous importance, which can transform them from a negative impact to positive improvements for the environment.
+Cement and concrete carry enormous importance, and there are ways to transform their negative impacts into positive improvements for the environment.
 But the article shows that making concrete a less polluting material is a very complex task, which involves a lot of resources and time involved in research.
 It is worth asking whether, in the future, concrete should remain the main material in the construction industry or whether it is possible to think about replacing or mixing it with other materials that are inherently less polluting.